Caldararu's conjecture and Tsygan's formality: Globalization of Tsygan's formality in the Lie algebroid framework

 Furthermore from \eqref{ref-5.18-98} and the universal property of coordinate spaces (see \eqref{ref-4.1-55}) we obtain an $R$-algebra morphism from $R^{\mathrm{coord},L}$ to $S^{\mathrm{coord},M}$.
 It extends further to a morphism of DG-algebras from $C^{\mathrm{coord},L}$ to $C^{\mathrm{coord},M}$ thanks to~\eqref{ref-5.16-96} and the fact that $\varphi_\Omega$ is a morphism of DG-algebras from $\Omega^L(R)$ to $\Omega^M(S)$.

-Finally, the algebraic morphism $(\ell,\rho)$ induces precalculi morphisms (up to homotopy) between all corresponding Fedosov resolutions, since the monomorphism $\alpha_2$ and the connection ${}^2\nabla$, which are needed in the construction of the Fedosov resolutions of \S\ref{ref-4-53} (we refer to~\cite{CVdB} for more details thereabout), have been proved to be preserved by $(\ell,\rho)$.
+Finally, the algebraic morphism $(\ell,\lambda)$ induces precalculi morphisms (up to homotopy) between all corresponding Fedosov resolutions, since the monomorphism $\alpha_2$ and the connection ${}^2\nabla$, which are needed in the construction of the Fedosov resolutions of \S\ref{ref-4-53} (we refer to~\cite{CVdB} for more details thereabout), have been proved to be preserved by $(\ell,\lambda)$.

-As a consequence of these arguments, we deduce the following theorem, which expresses the functoriality properties of the commutative diagram~\eqref{ref-5.12-89} of Theorem~\ref{ref-5.3-88}. \begin{Thm} For a general algebraic morphism $\varphi=(\ell,\rho)$ from $(L,R)$ to $(M,S)$ as in Definition~\ref{ref-5.4-92}, which induces an isomorphism $S\otimes_R L\cong M$ of $S$-modules, and such that $L$ is free of rank $d$, there are $L_\infty$-quasi-isomorphisms $\mathfrak U_L$, $\mathfrak U_M$, $\mathfrak S_L$ and $\mathfrak S_M$ of DG-Lie algebras and DG-Lie modules, fitting in the commutative diagram
+As a consequence of these arguments, we deduce the following theorem, which expresses the functoriality properties of the commutative diagram~\eqref{ref-5.12-89} of Theorem~\ref{ref-5.3-88}. \begin{Thm} For a general algebraic morphism $\varphi=(\ell,\lambda)$ from $(L,R)$ to $(M,S)$ as in Definition~\ref{ref-5.4-92}, which induces an isomorphism $S\otimes_R L\cong M$ of $S$-modules, and such that $L$ is free of rank $d$, the $L_\infty$-quasi-isomorphisms $\mathfrak U_L$, $\mathfrak U_M$, $\mathfrak S_L$ and $\mathfrak S_M$ of DG-Lie algebras and DG-Lie modules fit into the commutative diagram

-where we have borrowed notations from Proposition~\ref{ref-5.5-93}; all such morphisms are compatible with respect to the composition of algebraic morphisms between Lie algebroids. \end{Thm} Note that Theorem~\ref{ref-5.6-101} makes no reference to the (homotopy) precalculus structures which we discussed above; we will need these below.
+where we have borrowed notation from Proposition~\ref{ref-5.5-93}; all such morphisms are compatible with respect to the composition of algebraic morphisms between Lie algebroids. \end{Thm} Note that Theorem~\ref{ref-5.6-101} makes no reference to the (homotopy) precalculus structures which we discussed above; we will need these below.